Undergraduate minor: political science

 Graduate degrees: M.A. in political science; Ph.D. in political science

-The Department of Political Science offers two undergraduate majors and minors as well as graduate degree programs.
+The Department of Political Science offers undergraduate majors and minors as well as graduate degree programs.
+In addition to the programs of study in political science, it offers the B.A., B.S., and minor in international relations, and the undergraduate Certificate in Political Risk Analysis.
 It collaborates with other departments to offer the Certificate in Social Science Analytics.
-In addition, it offers several courses that undergraduate students in all majors may use to fulfill General Education Program requirements and a First-Year Seminar designed for entering undergraduate students.
+The department also offers several courses that undergraduate students in all majors may use to fulfill GE CLAS Core requirements and a First-Year Seminar designed for entering undergraduate students.

 Undergraduate Programs of Study